 I’d serve them with toothpicks and a bowl of blue cheese dressing for dipping.
 Doesn’t that sound yummy?
 Of course, it would be a little more work to roll them into balls, but the baking time would be a lot less!

 I hope you enjoy this low carb gluten free Buffalo chicken meatloaf recipe as much as I did.
+It’s a nice change from the regular keto meatloaf.
 What’s your favorite flavor of meatloaf?

 Low Carb Buffalo Chicken Meatloaf – Gluten Free